joeornstein/fuzzylink/README.md

 We now have a dataset with estimated match probabilities for each pair of records in `dfA` and `dfB`.
 We could stop there and just report the match probabilities.
 But for larger datasets we can get better results if we conduct a final validation step.
-For every name pair within a range of estimated match probabilities (by default 0.2 to 0.9), we will use the GPT-3.5 prompt above to check whether the name pair is a match.
+For each name pair within a range of estimated match probabilities (by default 0.1 to 0.95), we will use the GPT-3.5 prompt above to check whether the name pair is a match.
 These labeled pairs are then added to the training dataset, the logistic regression model is refined, and we repeat this process until there are no matches left to validate.
 At that point, every record in `dfA` is